nate-brown-dev/reading-notes/courses/code-401/class-39.md

 ### How would we build a reactive user interface?

 to build a reactive user interface with mobx, you wrap the react component in `autorun` and make the component `observable`

+## Tutorial

+### What take-away(s) did this tutorial provide?

+the goal of RTK is to simplify common Redux use cases

+RTK configure store gives you

+- an options object with named parameters
+- Redux Devtools extension enabled automatically
+- redux thunk added by default